Learning to Grasp 3D Objects using Deep Residual U-Nets: Experimental Results

 \subsection{Training}

-We start by explaining the training setup.
-All the proposed networks are trained from scratch through RMSprop optimizer with the $\rho$ setting to 0.9.
-We initially set the learning rate to 0.001.
-If the validation loss does not decrease in 5 epochs, the learning rate is decayed by multiplying the square root of 0.1 until it reaches the minimum learning rate of \num{0.5e-6}.
-The binary cross-entropy loss is utilized in training and the batch size is set to 16.
-We mainly use Python and Keras library in this study.
-The training process takes around two days on our NVIDIA Tesla K40m GPU, depending on the complexity of the network.
+All the proposed networks were trained from scratch through \texttt{RMSprop} optimizer with the $\rho$ setting to $0.9$.
+We initially set the learning rate to $0.001$.
+If the validation loss does not decrease in 5 epochs, the learning rate is decayed by multiplying the square root of $0.1$ until it reaches the minimum learning rate of \num{0.5e-6}.
+The \texttt{binary cross-entropy} loss was employed in training, and the batch size was set to 16.
+We mainly used Python and Keras library in this study.
+The training process took around two days on our NVIDIA Tesla K40m GPU, depending on the complexity of the network.